Factors to build or buy Data Pipeline

 Cost factor

-Say your business makes use of five connectors to analyse and work with your business’s data.
-And you need software engineers and analysts to constantly work and keep a tab on those softwares everyday.
+Say your business makes use of five connectors to analyze and work with your business's data.
+And you need software engineers and analysts to constantly work and keep a tab on that software every day.

-Considering the average cost to the company of a software engineer and analyst per year would range upto $20,000 - $30,000, now make that five engineers working on five connecting softwares all though a year.
-It would roughly sum up to a total of $125,000 spent on operational cost of maintaining, this excludes the cost of connecting softwares themselves.
+Considering the average cost to the company of a software engineer and analyst per year would range up to $20,000 - $30,000, now make that five engineers working on five connecting software all through a year.
+It would roughly sum up to a total of $125,000 spent on the operational cost of maintenance, this excludes the cost of connecting the software itself.

-In other cases, where you build your own data connectors, the initial cost involved would be much higher than buying one.
-Moreover, any change in schemas, cluster loads, time outs etc would lead to failures and wrong data collection.
-And adding to that, debugging data quality issues would lead to a lot of operational costs.
+In other cases, where you build your data connectors, the initial cost involved would be much higher than buying one.
+Moreover, any change in schemas, cluster loads, time outs, etc would lead to failures and wrong data collection.
+Adding to that, debugging data quality issues would lead to a lot of operational costs.

 • The number of employees required to build one data connector is too long.
-Moreover, there’s a constant question in the availability of talent and the cost it takes to hike expertise.
+Moreover, there's a constant question about the availability of talent and the cost it takes to hike expertise.

-• Operational costs of maintaining; Any change in schema, cluster load, time outs etc lead to failures and wrong data.
+• Operational costs of maintaining; Any change in schema, cluster load, time outs, etc leads to failures and wrong data.
 Debugging data quality issues lead to a lot of operations costs.

 Does the Third-Party Solution fulfill all your organization's needs?